dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 In environments generating hundreds of thousands of events per second (e.g. 600k+), both perf buffers and ring buffers can hit their capacity limits as well as every event still needs to pass through a FIFO queue and be processed in user space, which inevitably adds latency and makes true real-time detections harder.

-Jibril takes a different approach.

-Instead of streaming all kernel events into user space, it caches event data directly in eBPF maps inside the kernel.
-User space then queries this cached state on demand.
+Instead of streaming all kernel events into user space, Jibril caches event data directly in eBPF maps inside the kernel, which user space can then query on demand.

 TODO: working principle image

 This design alleviates pressure on buffers, avoids constant data copying, and enables detections closer to real time — since checks can be done against kernel-resident state rather than waiting for events to flow through a queue.

 There is some more information about this approach [here](https://jibril.garnet.ai/information/theory-behind/new-era).

-TODO: connect better to the example code